 Early in the series' run, a popular recurring gag was "Prank Calls to Moe," where Bart would call Moe's Tavern and ask the hapless Moe for someone whose name, when yelled out, was a double entendre.
 You'd Expect: Moe to quickly if not immediately catch on—since he knows Bart and thus recognizes his voice—and have the police arrest him.
 Instead: (1) Moe never seems to realize that it is Bart who is calling.
 (2) Moe falls for the joke every time (e.g., "Do I have a B.O.
 Problem?").
 Once someone responds or the bar laughs uproariously, Moe–-rather than ending the call and immediately calling the cops—threatens the culprit with severe harm.

-Possibly the most egregious lapse in Moe's intelligence comes in the Season 3 episode "Burns Verkaufen Der Kraftwerk," when (1) Moe finally comes to his senses and realizes he knows Bart's voice (Bart having been sent to Moe's by Marge to collect Homer) and (2) Bart even announces his presence with the very words he tended to call the bar with ("Excuse me, I'm looking for …").
+Possibly the most egregious lapse in Moe's intelligence comes in the Season 3 episode "Burns Verkaufen Der Kraftwerk," when (1) Moe recognizes Bart's voice (Bart having been sent to Moe's by Marge to collect Homer) and (2) Bart even announces his presence with the very words he tended to call the bar with ("Excuse me, I'm looking for …"), but instead has him sing for the bar.

 In Season 13's "Homer the Moe," Bart calls Moe's when Homer is substitute bartending.
 You'd Expect: Homer to play along with the joke.
 Instead: Homer totally screws things up, not knowing what he's supposed to do.
 (Although one interpretation is that Homer was cleverly thwarting Bart through his playing dumb).